swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 home directory if you are not already there.
 Then enter the
 command:

-    ls boot-camps
+    ls shell-data

-This will list the contents of the `boot-camps` directory without you having to navigate there.
+This will list the contents of the `molecules` directory without you having to navigate there.
 Now enter:

-    ls boot-camps/shell
+    ls shell-data/molecules

-This prints the contents of `shell`.
+This prints the contents of `molecules/`.
 The `cd` command works in a similar way.
 Try entering:

-    cd boot-camps/shell
+    cd shell-data/molecules

-and you will jump directly to `shell` without having to go through the intermediate directory.
+and you will jump directly to `molecules/` without having to go through the intermediate directory.

 ## Full vs. Relative Paths